Newlode/jirafeau/README.md

 - Set UTC as timezone to prevent date/time issues
 - Show readable date & time information
 - Fix UI glitches in admin panel and upload form

+## Version 3.1.0

+- Fix regression on user authentication (see #113)
+- Some cosmetic change